dkomanov/dkomanov.github.io/content/blog/2023-09-12_optimizing-performance-of-simple-version-parsing-in-scala/index.md

 }
 ```

-Effectively it will be just 8 bytes in memory, not in heap, passing by value, as effective as `long`, but with the convenience of the normal class.
+Effectively it will be 8 bytes in memory, not in heap, passing by value, as effective as `long`, but with the convenience of the normal class.
 We just need to patiently wait for Valhalla :)

 ## Final Thoughts